grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 An _extension point_ is a location within the Grafana UI where a plugin can insert links.
 The IDs of all extension points within Grafana start with `grafana/`.
 For example, you can use the following extension point ID:

+- `grafana/alerting/instance/action`: extension point for actions in alert instance table in alerting
 - `grafana/dashboard/panel/menu`: extension point for all panel dropdown menus in dashboards
 - `grafana/explore/toolbar/action`: extension point for toolbar actions in explore